waderyan/Demo-nodeToCloud/README.md

 This gives the application and easy to configure debugger.

+Let's give it a try.
+When writing a Javascript application you'll often find yourself using third parties that don't provide adequate documentation.
+With the debugger we can easily stop the program from executing and examine the objects ourselves.

+1. Set a breakpoint on line 7 of `routes/index.js`
+2. Hover your cursor over `req`
+3. Type req in the debug console.

+This gives you a window into your program.

 **Git Integration**

 1. Change one of your files.
 2. Click the Git icon to the far left.
 3. See the changes, stage, commit, and push inside VS Code.

+I find this useful for code reviews before committing to the main repo.

 ## Resources